-Jay felt his skin ripple.
-It was the first time he’d considered it.
-“Just… I’d feel better if you stayed away from him.”
+His skin rippled.
+It was the first time he’d considered that.
+“I’d just feel better if you stayed away from him.”

 “I know you can.
 I know.
-Sorry.
-Can we just talk about something else?”
+Sorry…can we just talk about something else?”

-“I think that’s sad,” said Jay.
+“It sounds sad,” said Jay.

-“What is it?” she asked him.
+“What is it?” she asked.

 She tilted her head and a smile sprouted from her lips.
 Her brown eyes shifted green.

 She kissed him slow.
 Her lips were bitter, almost like coffee.
 She pulled away to meet his eyes and he leaned in slow for another.